-You start with a margin account minimally funded to an “initial margin”.
+You start with a margin account minimally funded to an “initial margin.”
 Which is like a down payment for a trade and is a regulated percentage of total funds that can be traded.

 With futures contracts, the exchanges set this initial margin to as low as 5% or 10% of the traded contract.
-As an example, a wheat future is quoted at $6.362 for 5000 bussels= $ 31,825; with a 5% margin requirement, you can enter a long position for 5% of this, or $1591.25.
+For example, a wheat future is quoted at $6.362 for 5000 busses = $ 31,825; with a 5% margin requirement, you can enter a long position for 5% of this, or $1591.25.
 With the 5% margin requirement, you have 20 times leverage, which means your gains and losses are amplified by 20 times.
 If the price of a bushel goes up by only 10 cents and you close your position, you have a profit of $485(6.462*5000=$32310 minus $31,825).

-Which is about a 30.5% return on your $1591.25 (less your margin interest and trading fees which would be about $225, still a 16% return).
+This is about a 30.5% return on your $1591.25 (less your margin interest and trading fees, which would still be about $225, a 16% return).

-Maintenance and Margin Calls
+Maintenance and Futures Margin Calls

 And you must add funds to the account to bring it up to the initial margin.
-For example, our trader has a margin account with $9000 and purchases a gold future 100oz at $2000/oz with an initial margin of $8250 and a maintenance margin of $7500.
+For example, our trader has a margin account of $9000 and purchases a gold future 100oz at $2000/oz with an initial margin of $8250 and a maintenance margin of $7500.